LeonEricsson/leonericsson.github.io/blog/2024-09-19-physicsoflm.md

 **LLM can "consistently" achieve 2bit/param in storing knowledge if sufficiently pretrained**

-but what does *sufficiently trained* mean?
+**sufficiently trained** but what does *sufficiently trained* mean?
 It means that the language model has to be exposed to the knowledge (think knowledge tuple from before) 1000 times.
 This doesn't necessarily mean that you have to pass over every piece of knowledge 1000 times, but rather that you have to see the tuple, in some constellation (different writing styles are ok), 1000 times.

 but what if there are less exposures?
 Well then GPT-2 consistently achieves 1bit/param, but even more interesting is that at 100 exposures then the architectures start to matter!
 In the 100-exposure setting, some architectures are worse in knowledge capacity: e.g., LlaMA / Mistral architectures can be 1.3x worse than GPT.
 Don't forget that we're talking about the **knowledge capacity** of these architectures, and specifically knowledge capacity for rare knowledge.
 Controlled experiments by the authors find why this is the case, there are in total 7 architectural differences between GPT-2 and LLaMA, and by turning each one of these on and off they find that its the MLP layer that causes this difference.
 Replacing the GatedMLP layer of LLaMA / Mistral with vanilla MLP, then the knowledge capacity improves to that of GPT-2 at 1bit/param.

+**Good vs Junk** But in practice, your dataset is not only going to contain "good data", in the sense that not all data is going to contain knowledge.
+Your going to have a lot of junk data.
+So what happens to our knowledge capacity in the case where a model is pretrained on a mix of junk and good data?
+The authors investigate the case of 1/8 tokens good data and 7/8 tokens junk.
+Overall the authors find that "junk" data significantly harm LLM's knowledge capacity on good data.
+When the good data is exposed 100 times, the capacity ratio may degrade by 20x compared to the baseline of no junk.
+Even trained on 300/600/1000 exposures, the capacity still degrades by 3x/1.5x/1.3x.
+The junk data here is defined as BIO with an extremely high N value.
+In contrast, if the junk data BIO(N') has a very small N, simulating highly repetitive knowledge s (e.g., “da Vinci painted the Mona Lisa” in millions of variations) it may not effect the model's capacity for standard knowledge.

+Why 1/8 split of good data?
+I'm assuming what they mean here is that 1/8 of the data is exposed 100 times, and that is what we're trying to make the model learn, and then the rest 7/8ths is random pieces of knowledge, less structured, and only exposed 1 time.
+In this case we want to see how well the model is able to store the knowledge exposes multiple times.

+There is however a suprising fix to this, by just appending the domain name (e.g. "wikipedia.org") at the front of all pretrain data paragraphs, LLMs learn which domains are rich in high-quality knowledge and prioritize learning from them.
+This is an amazing result that I would love to dive further into.

+**Quantization**.
+All models are trained in mixed precision.
+What happens when models are quantized to int8 / int4 post training?
+It turns out that quantizing to 8 bits has negligible impact on their capacity!
+Thus, even for models at peak capacity of 2bit/param, quantizing to int8 does not effect capacity.
+This means that language models are capable of a 4:1 compression ratio.
+This can be compared to zip which is roughly 100:1.
+Large language models are super good at compressing knowledge.